Waveframe-Labs/Aurora-Workflow-Orchestration/decisions/ADR-0003-audit-gates.md

 Proposed — 2025-09

 ## Context
-One of AWO’s five core requirements (DL-001) is the **Rejection Loop**: failed audits must trigger revision, not defense without evidence.
+One of AWO’s five core requirements is the **Rejection Loop**: failed audits must trigger revision, not defense without evidence.
-Dialogue Logs DL-001 and DL-005 both reinforce this:
-- DL-001 framed independent audits and rejection as non-negotiable.
-- DL-005 confirmed that trust in AI-assisted science depends on logging, validation, and human oversight.

 Without explicit audit gates, AWO risks collapsing into the same ad-hoc practices it aims to replace.